dezrenmikell/reactState/README.md

 Until now, we have stored "state" within our HTML `data-attributes` and `ids`.
 We've used `jQuery` to set and retrieve these values as we react to user input.
 This has worked out fine, but it requires quite a bit of work on our part.
 On top of that, the responsibility for handling our state has been shared between our HTML and Javascript files.

-React gives us a much simpler way to manage this state, and it allows us to keep all of it inside of our Javascript alone.
+React gives us a much simpler way to manage this state, and it allows us to keep all of it inside of our JavaScript alone.

 ## How does React manage state?(5 minutes, 0:10)